yelloworangebananaa/biogemma_lora/README.md

 Next-token loss and multiple-choice accuracy measure different capabilities.

-### Held-Out Loss Measures
+### Held-Out Loss

 Held-out next-token loss measures how well the model predicts tokens in unseen biological and biomedical text.

 A lower held-out loss suggests that the model became better adapted to the language, terminology, and statistical patterns of the biology corpus.

-### Multiple-Choice Accuracy Measures
+### Multiple-Choice Accuracy

 The benchmark measures whether the model selects the correct answer from a set of choices.

-This requires more than familiarity with biological language.
-It may depend on:
+This may require:

 - Factual recall
 - Multi-step reasoning
 - Understanding the question format
 - Comparing similar answer choices
+- Rejecting distractors
 - Following answer-format instructions
-- Avoiding distractors
 - Producing a reliably parseable response

-A model can therefore improve at biological text prediction without improving at multiple-choice reasoning.
+A model can therefore improve at predicting biological text without improving at multiple-choice reasoning.

 ## Training Configuration